eflautt/ga-data-science/projects/final-projects/04-notebook-rough-draft/readme.md

 #### Rubric: [Click here for the complete rubric](#).

-Based on the requirements, you can earn a maximum of  **12**  points on this project.
-Your instructors will score each of your standards using the scale below:
+Requirements for these standards will be assessed using the scale below:

     Score | Expectations
     ----- | ------------